kiavashp/kiavashp.github.io/docs/_words/the-miner.md

 date: 2021-02-14
 ---

-Quarantine is a miner and I followed it down a pit of despair, now a cave under ground
+Quarantine is a miner
+and I followed it down

+A pit of despair,
+now a cave under ground

-the miner moved on and I am now left with unfamiliar thoughts and no tools to be found
+The miner moved on
+and I am now left

+with unfamiliar thoughts
+and no tools to be found

-the walls do not budge, the roof is closed to the sky and now I must learn to dig
+The walls do not budge;
+the roof is closed to the sky

+and now I must learn to dig